wultra/powerauth-tests/powerauth-load-tests/README.md

 - `configFile` - file with application configuration, defaults to `./config.json`
 - `powerAuthJavaServerUrl` - base url of the PowerAuth Java server
 - `powerAuthRestServerUrl` - base url of the PowerAuth REST server
-- `powerAuthTokenVerifyUrl` - full url to verify token with (optional), e.g. `http://localhost:8080/powerauth-webflow/api/auth/token/app/operation/list`
+- `powerAuthTokenVerifyUrl` - full url to verify token with
 - `countOfDevices` - count of simulated devices, defaults to 100
 - `maxDevicesPerSecond` - maximum allowed number of active devices in one second, defaults to 80
 - `testDuration` - duration of the load test, defaults to `15 minutes`